The Vista: 1990s and 2000s

 The mall competes with nearby Grapevine Mills, which opened in October 1997.
 The August 2000 opening of Stonebriar Centre in nearby Frisco affected the sales of Lewisville's Vista Ridge Mall and Plano's Collin Creek Mall as both malls experienced what Larry Howard, vice president for development of General Growth Properties Inc., called "some cannibalization".

 On September 22, 2006, Cinemark opened an attached 15-screen movie theater, which contains entrances both inside and outside the mall, replacing the 12-screen location which opened in 1989.
 The original theater has since remained unused.

 Foley's was rebranded as Macy's in September 2006, as part of Federated Department Stores acquisition and rebranding of May Department Stores.

+Early 2010s

 In January 2013, a man killed himself inside the mall following a domestic dispute.
 No other injuries or deaths occurred during the incident.

 On December 9, 2013, Vista Ridge Mall was featured in an episode of the TLC series, Bakery Boss.
 On March 23, 2014, the mall was featured in an episode of the Food Network series, Food Court Wars.
 Pop singer Tiffany performed a concert at the mall during production of the episode.

 For several years in the 2010s, Vista Ridge Mall hosted a "Say Goodbye to Summer" party for local students.